Berlin International University of Applied Sciences: History

 Berlin International was founded in 2012 on the initiative of the Turkish entrepreneur Enver Yücel, the Founder and Chairman of the BAU Global Education Network, an international network of higher institutions spread all over the world.
 It was first established as Campus of Bahçeşehir University Istanbul and later, in 2014, became a higher education institution in its own right.
 In June 2014, Berlin International was granted permission by the Berlin Senate Department of Education, Youth and Science (Senatsverwaltung für Bildung, Jugend und Wissenschaft) to begin trial operation.
 The degree programmes began in October 2014 with its first students.

-Berlin International’s campus is located in the commercial building ensemble Salzufer 6.
-It’s located in Charlottenburg, which is on the border with Tiergarten.
+Berlin International's campus is located in the commercial building ensemble Salzufer 6.
+It's located in Charlottenburg, which is on the border with Tiergarten.
 The campus has new classrooms, computer labs, design studios and a room for students working in groups.
 All teaching facilities are equipped with whiteboards and projects, as well as sound equipment and internet access.
 The Event & Video Conference Hall is equipped with a video conferencing system by Cisco Systems that uses multiple cameras.
 The conference hall is used to connect to other campuses that are part of the BAU Global Network for shared teaching.

 Organisation and administration

 Governance

 Berlin International is governed by one president and one vice president.
 They oversee the academic programmes of the university.
 Their work is reviewed by the Academic Senate, the University Advisory Board, and by a representative of a non-profit management company.
 The Chancellor is in charge of the operational management Berlin International.

 The current President is Prof. Yüksel Pögün-Zander, PhD.
-Prof. Dr. Peter Mantel is the current Vice President, and Turgut Tülü, MBA is the current Chancellor and General Manager.
+Prof. Javier Martín and Prof. Dr. Barış Ülker are the current Vice Presidents, and Klaus Büchel, ass. iur. is the current Chancellor.
+Dr. Serdar Şenel is the current general manager of BAU Higher Education Service gGmbH.